Aston Martin DB7 Vantage V12 For Sale

 He would use the same gearbox (GM 6L80).
 The choice of a GM box

-rather than the seemingly obvious ZF unit as fitted to the DB9
+rather than the seemingly obvious ZF unit as fitted to the

-is because
+DB9 is because

-control software and ZF don’t.
+to the gearbox control software and ZF don’t allow anyone other

-Proper full access to control software along with a deep understanding
+Proper full access to control software along with a deep

 and why custom auto gearbox installs are super rare.
 The mechanicals

-are doable by many workshops, the computer control systems and the
+are doable by many workshops, the computer control systems and

-the world which specialise in this.
+which specialise in this.
+The good news

 The first and arguably the most important question was, would

 the GM gearbox fit?
-We had measured things repeatedly and we
+We had measured things repeatedly and

-knew it would
+we knew it would

 be close.